Staincliffe CE Junior School

 Physical Education

-In Year 6 this year, children will also be working with coaches from Ultimate Sport, where they will apply their knowledge and skills to a variety of sports and will also focus on developing their tactical knowledge ready for sports competitions throughout the year.
+Year 6 children will continue to work with coaches from Ultimate Sport, where they will apply their knowledge and skills to a variety of sports and will also focus on developing their tactical knowledge ready for continuing sports competitions.

-Year 6 PE days are: Tuesday and Thursday.
+Year 6 PE days are: Tuesday, Thursday & Friday.
 All children need to have a PE kit for these days as class session day may change.

 Science